Ridhwana/rails/guides/source/caching_with_rails.md

 * What caching is.
 * The types of caching strategies.
-* How to manage the caching dependencies.
+* How to use Solid Cache.
-* Solid Cache - a database-backed Active Support cache store.
-* Other cache stores.
+* Other available cache stores.
-* Cache keys.
-* Conditional GET support.

 --------------------------------------------------------------------------------